aicell-lab/bioengine-desktop/README.md

 ### Getting started

-To get started with development and testing of Bioengine Desktop on your own machine, clone this repository and then run the following commands in the project root:
+To get started with development and testing of BioEngine Desktop on your own machine, clone this repository and then run the following commands in the project root:

 ```terminal